kx1t/planefence/README.md

 1. These instructions assume that you already have a relatively standard installation of dump1090, dump1090-fa, dump1090-mutability, or the equivalent dump978 on your Raspberry Pi.
 If you don't have this, Google "FlightAware feeder", "Radarbox24 feeder", or something similar to get started.
 Get a RPi 3B+ or 4, an RTL-SDR dongle, an antenna, and come back here when you can access a map with aircraft flying over your home.
 2. You should feel somewhat comfortable installing and configuring software on a Raspberry Pi or a similar Linux system using Github.
 You will be making modifications to your system, and there is a chance you screw things up.
 You do so at your own risk.
 3. You should have GIT installed on your Raspberry Pi.
 If you don't, you can add it by typing the following on the command line: `sudo apt install git`
+4. You should know how to use your Raspberry Pi's default text editor called `nano`.
+Most importantly, you should remember that you can save your edits with `CTRL-o` and exit from the editor with `CTRL-x`.

 ### Install Dump1090.Socket30003
 `Dump1090.Socket30003` collects and stores data about all aircraft within reach in CSV files.
 We will use these CSV files to extract data about aircraft that fly over our location.
 Here's how.